Skip to content

 }

-1. Lingo.dev analyzes your source files and their translation keys
+1. Analyzes your source files and translation keys

-3. Instead of initiating a new translation, it preserves the existing translations and applies them to the new key
+3. Preserves existing translations and applies them to the new key names

-2. Time savings: Skip waiting for translations you already have
+2. Time Efficiency: Skip waiting for translations you already have

-3. Consistency: Maintain the same translations across key changes
+3. Consistency: Maintain uniform translations across key changes

 • The key name changes